JaxPlays-Inc/jaxplays.org/sites/jaxplays/content/auditions/2026-06-23-artist-connection-theatre-the-addams-family-auditions.md

 **The Ancestors**
 Stage age: 16+.
 All vocal ranges.
 The Addams ancestors from various eras serve as the chorus for the show and help bring the story to life.
 They will be featured singing and dancing throughout the show after being released from the family crypt.
 The production is seeking diverse actors with strong vocals and dancing abilities.

+**Editor's note: This audition notice has been updated to include the characters Gomez and Morticia.